-For measurement of frost in the ground, equipment according to section 3.3.2 was used.
-The measurements were carried out at two places representative for the local conditions, taking in consideration soil characteristics and topography.
+For measurement of frost in the ground, equipment according to Section 3.3.2 was used.
+The measurements were carried out at two places representative for the local conditions, taking in consideration soil characteristics and topography, see Figure 4-2.